PrasannTheDeveloper/FlaotingPlayerApp/README.md

-Here’s your **improved and professional-looking documentation**, with clear formatting, a prominent install link, and a polished tone:
+Here is your updated and polished documentation with the new section **“Why I Created This App”** added, along with a placeholder section for screenshots:

 ---